nf-core/rnafusion/README.md

   --arriba --star_fusion --fusioncatcher --ericscript --pizzly --squid \
   --arriba_vis --fusion_inspector
 ```

-> Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
-If so, you can simply use `-profile <institute>` in your command.
-This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.

 See [usage docs](docs/usage.md) for all of the available options when running the pipeline.